 Policy priorities Findings basic skills to communicate effectively, psycho-social support of pupils, enhancing vulnerable groups, tackling crisis; inform the school community about national, European or international innovative actions and programmes related to psycho-social matters.
-4.1.3.4 According to Law 4547/2018, Article 10, EDEAYs support the teachers of the school unit on pedagogical matters relating to responding to the diversity of the learner population, e.g. applying differentiating teaching methods, interdisciplinary approaches, peer learning, experiential learning and alternative methods of teaching.
+4.1.3.4 pedagogical matters relating to a applying differentiating teaching experiential learning and alternations.
+According to Law 4547/2018, Article 10, EDEAYs support the teachers of the school unit on pedagogical matters relating to responding to the diversity of the learner population, e.g. applying differentiating teaching methods, interdisciplinary approaches, peer learning, experiential learning and alternative methods of teaching.
 See the Ministry of Education website for more information (in Greek).
 4.1.4 There are guidelines that support all teachers to collaborate to support all learners 4.1.4.1 Law 4368/21.02.2016 promotes inclusive education.
-It stresses the need for collaboration between general teachers and inclusive class teachers.
-4.1.5 There are guidelines on how methods of quality assessment, school evaluation, inspections and other accountability measures contribute to planning/identifying priority areas of professional learning activities for inclusive education 4.1.5.1 Law 4547, Article 53 stipulates that the IEP is responsible for: training teachers of primary, secondary and post-secondary education; systematically reviewing matters related to planning, implementing and developing the educational policy on teacher training and other relevant actions; designing a national teacher training strategy and monitoring its implementation.
-(European Agency, Country information for Greece, Teacher education for inclusive education)
+It stresses the need for collaboration between general teachers and inclusive class teachers. school evaluation, inspections and other accountability measures contribute to planning/identifying priority areas of professional learning activities for inclusive education • training teachers of primary, seconda • systematically reviewing matters rela the educational policy on teacher training • designing a national teacher training Law 4547, Article 53 stipulates that the IEP is responsible for: training teachers of primary, secondary and post-secondary education; systematically reviewing matters related to planning, implementing and developing the educational policy on teacher training and other relevant actions; designing a national teacher training strategy and monitoring its implementation.
+(European Agency, Country information for Greece, Teacher education for inclusive)